TerryGoodwin/theme-neogeo-asp-ngp/README.md

 # How to install

+If you don't already have a script to launch NeoGeo Pocket games through RetroArch, copy the file `retroarch\bin\ngp` to your existing `retroarch\bin` directory.
+If you do already have a script, the `emuinfo.txt` stuff included here and explained further down expects your script to launch NeoGeo Pocket games to be called `ngp` - if it's not, you'll need to make adjustments to the `emuinfo.txt` and `rominfo.txt` files to reflect this difference...

 From your existing `ASPh\local` directory, go into one of the existing system directories (e.g. `English`) and copy the `help` directory to the `ASPh\local\French` directory included here.